the-turing-way/the-turing-way/book/content/rdm/sharingarchiving.md

 [Open Government Licence](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/), or an [Open Data Commons Attribution License](https://opendatacommons.org/licenses/by/index.html).
-To get maximum value from data sharing make sure that your paper and code both link to your data, and vice versa, to allow others to best understand your project. <a name="Barriers-Share"></a>
+To get maximum value from data sharing make sure that your paper and code both link to your data, and vice versa, to allow others to best understand your project.

 ## Barriers to data sharing

 Some academics still find sharing data difficult.
-Recent surveys {% cite Stuart2018sharing %} amongst researchers find that sharing data is challenging for the following reasons:
+Recent surveys ([Whitepaper: Practical challenges for researchers in data sharing, 2018](resources/#bibliography)) amongst researchers find that sharing data is challenging for the following reasons:

 - Organising data in a presentable and useful way (mentioned by 46%),